 Seita and Setsuko are now orphaned, homeless, hungry, and diseased.
 They find that even the most kind-hearted people can turn from them in their time of need, but they refuse to give up hope for better days.
 Their simple optimism is a beacon to all who will listen as it carries on through unrelenting hardship.

-In one of Studio Ghibli’s most upsetting masterpieces, two children must overcome the destruction and pain they feel from World War II bombings to survive.
+In one of Studio Ghibli’s most upsetting masterpieces, two children must overcome the destruction and pain they feel from World War II attacks to survive.

 When a similar situation arises, Dr. Tenma stands his ground and chooses to perform surgery on the young boy Johan Liebert instead of the town’s mayor.
 Unfortunately, this choice leads to serious ramifications for Dr. Tenma—losing his social standing being one of them.

-However, with the mysterious death of the director and two other doctors, his position was restored.
+However, with the mysterious of the director and two other doctors, his position was restored.

 Nine years later, when Dr. Tenma saves the life of a criminal, his past comes back to haunt him—once again, he will come face-to-face with that Monster which he operated on once before!
 He must now embark on an emotional quest for redemption to make amends for all the damage done by this one whom he saved.